 The Affordable Care Act version mandates free preventive care to lower costs, caps insurance company profit margins at 15% (20% for smaller companies) to bring costs more in line with other countries, prevents insurance companies from capping annual payouts to patients, and, at least through 2016, taxes those in the wealthiest bracket an extra 3.8% on investments (capital gains) and 0.9% on income to pay for expanded Medicaid coverage.
 There’s also a 40% excise tax on premium “cadillac” insurance plans for the wealthy.
 Around half of those who gained insurance coverage through the ACA did so through these subsidized Medicaid expansions.
 Insurance companies can’t cut off sick patients/customers, but the young and healthy have to buy insurance to help balance that out.
 Premiums for the elderly can’t be more than 3x higher than those for the young.
 Also, companies with over fifty full-time employees have to provide insurance.
 The ACA also taxes insurance companies and medical equipment makers.

 The plan is often mistaken for socialism by conservative critics, but at their core mandates preserve health insurance for the free market by forcing individuals and companies to buy insurance rather than the government providing it for them.
 That’s the whole point.
-It is a partly socialist because of the taxes and Medicaid expansion, and customers below the poverty line are subsidized on the exchanges.
-However, conservative think tanks pioneered the idea to stave off a full-blown socialist alternative whereby taxes provide insurance for everyone the way they do for those over 65 with Medicare Plans A and D. It’s a system that Switzerland, the Netherlands, and Sweden are moving toward.
+It is partly socialist because of the taxes and Medicaid expansion, and customers below the poverty line are subsidized on the exchanges.
+However, conservative think tanks pioneered the idea to stave off a full-blown socialist alternative whereby taxes provide insurance for everyone the way they do for those over 65 with Medicare Plans A and D or for some veterans with Veteran’s Affairs (VA).
+It’s a system that Switzerland, the Netherlands, and Sweden are moving toward.
 What is also socialist in the current and pre-Obamacare system is that employers who subsidize healthcare can deduct that from their taxes, meaning that all taxpaying Americans, including ones that aren’t covered, help subsidize those that are covered at larger companies.
 The widely popular Medicare is also socialist insofar as taxpayers fund a government-administered plan.
 As was the case with ACA, opponents of Medicare in the 1960s filled radio waves with unfounded rumors of “government-run death panels.”
 Medicare led to no such death panels and it’s worked fairly well, all things considered, but it’s also expensive and takes up a growing portion of the federal budget.

 Again, there is a certain price to be paid for the fact that life expectancies are rising, especially when the elderly spend a lot on healthcare.
 Still, the fact that people are living longer is something most of us would argue is a good problem.
 There is no free quality healthcare; the money is either coming out of your paycheck if it’s from your employer (all of it, ultimately, not just the half they “match”), your own pocket through “out-of-pocket” bills, or your paycheck through taxes.
 The question is what setup provides quality healthcare in the most equitable and affordable way possible.
 The hybrid Affordable Care Act is a complicated, sprawling attempt to manipulate the free market through government intervention.
 It attempts to smooth over the worst glitches in the old system, but lobbyists ranging from insurers, drug companies, and hospitals all had a hand in crafting the legislation.
 Insurance lobbies convinced Obama and Congress to drop the idea of a “public option” being included on the new national insurance exchange, HealthCare.gov, though individual states retained the option to add their own non-profit public option (none did).
 Amish, Mennonites, American Indians, and prisoners aren’t mandated to buy insurance.
 For patients that don’t purchase insurance on the state or national exchanges — still most Americans, who continue to get their insurance from employers — the legislation doesn’t include any price controls on hospitals or drug companies, as those lobbies paid pennies on the dollar to avoid it.